-AN2797 Rev. 2, 06/2005
+AN2809 Rev. 1, 06/2005

-Migrating from IBM 750GX to MPC7447A
+Migration from IBM 750CX/CXE to MPC7447A

 by Douglas Hamilton

+European Applications Engineering

-Networking & Computing Systems Group
+Networking and Computing Systems Group

 Freescale Semiconductor, Inc.

-East Kilbride.
-Scotland

-1 Scope and Definitions
+1 Scope and Defintions

-The purpose of this application note is to provide information about migrating from the IBM 750GX processor to the MPC7447A PowerPC processor.
-The key differences between IBM 750GX and MPC7447A are also noted.

-This application note examines the architectural differences and features that have changed and explains the impact of these changes on a migration in terms of hardware and software.
+The purpose of this application note is to inform the reader of the key differences between IBM 750CX/CXE and MPC7447A PowerPC processors in order to ease migration from IBM 750CX/CXE-based systems to MPC7447A.
+It will look at the architectural differences, investigating which features have changed, and why they have changed, before discussing the impact of these changes on a migration in terms of hardware and software.

-The following references are used throughout this document:
+Throughout this document you will see references to:

-- IBM 750GX, which also applies to the G3 complex of the MPC750/740, MPC755/745 and IBM 750GX devices.
-Any IBM 750GX-specific features will be explicitly stated. - MPC7447A, which applies, unless otherwise stated to the MPC7450 family of products: MPC7450, MPC7451, MPC7441, MPC7455, MPC7445, MPC7457, MPC7447, and MPC7447A.
-Since this document is to aid the migration from 750GX which does not support L3 cache, the L3 cache features of the MPC745x devices are not mentioned.
+- IBM 750CX/CXE, which are applicable to MPC750/740, MPC755/745, and IBM 750CX/CXE devices.
+Any IBM 750CX/CXE-specific features will be explicitly stated. - MPC7447A, which are applicable to the MPC7450 family of products (MPC7450, MPC7451 and MPC7441, MPC7455 and MPC7445, and MPC7457 and MPC7447/MPC7447A, except where otherwise stated).
+Since the purpose of this document is to aid the migration from the IBM 750CX/CXE, which does not support L3 cache, the L3 cache features of the MPC745x devices are not mentioned.